-You’re left questioning yourself.
+You’re left questioning yourself when a man goes silent.
 Wondering what you did wrong, what you might have said or shouldn’t have said, whether you should’ve just slept with him instead of holding off.
 Or worse, maybe you just weren’t good enough?
 Pretty enough?
 Skinny enough?

 It leaves you in a downward spiral, thinking, “how can I be here again?”

 You have no idea what to do when a guy goes silent on you.

 My goal is to help you date from the most empowered place possible.
 A place where you have worth.
 You have a voice.
 You get to do the choosing.

 When you don’t hear from a man, I know it can feel like you’re doing anything but choosing, but you do still have a choice.